 The Town of Cary Stormwater Division has several programs that include educational and regulatory initiatives to encourage environmentally sound development.
 Stormwater ordinances address floodplain management, watershed protection, illegal discharges and sediment and erosion control.
-Help keep our waterways clean and clear by using green stormwater techniques in your yard.
+Join us in keeping our waterways clean and clear by using green stormwater techniques in your yard.

 NPDES Phase II Program

 Cary is covered under the second phase of the National Pollutant Discharge Elimination System (NPDES) program as part of the federal Clean Water Act.
 Learn more.

 Benefits of some of these programs include:

 - Reducing nitrogen and other pollutants in the Cape Fear River and Neuse River Basins.
 This helps protect the Cape Fear's Jordan Lake, which is the Town of Cary's source of drinking water.

 - Providing measures to meet stormwater regulations of the federal Clean Water Act.

 - Preserving aquatic life through cleaner streams in both river basins.